Speed limits in Australia: Urban limits

 The urban default, which prior to the 1930s was 30 mph, applied to any "built up area", usually defined by the presence of street lighting.
 Over the next 30 years, each of the states and territories progressively increased the limit to 35 mph, with New South Wales being the last to change in May 1964.
 South Australia adopted 35 mph on 30 November 1950, along with the "new short-right hand turn" in place of a hook turn.

 Metrication led to the default urban limits of 35 mph being converted to 60 km/h, an increase of 3.7 km/h.

+At 60km/h, in 1996/1997 Australia had amongst the highest, if not the highest general urban speed limit in the world.

 In the late 1990s and early 2000s, the 60 km/h urban default limit was progressively lowered to 50 km/h nationally for reasons of road, and especially pedestrian, safety.
 However, many existing roads, especially subarterial roads in urban areas, have had 60 km/h limits posted on them.
 Queensland's Manual of Uniform Traffic Control Devices (Speed Controls) states that 60 km/h is the general minimum speed limit for traffic-carrying roads.
 The Northern Territory has retained the 60 km/h limit; however, 50 km/h is also a common speed limit (particularly in residential areas).